CSE482/TestRepo/README.md

 # This is a simple python github repo for test
-# this is dev branch
+# this is test branch